 Should I Take A Breath Test?

 Get Help from an Experienced Iowa City Criminal Defense Attorney

 The decision to take a breath test depends on a number of factors, including your driving record.
 When you are faced with this question, the first thing you should do is call an attorney.
 An experienced drunk driving defense lawyer can analyze your situation and explain your options.
 Without knowing any details, the answer is, it depends.
-To discuss your options with a knowledgeable attorney, call Keegan, Tindal & Mason and schedule a free consultation about your case.
+To discuss your options with a knowledgeable attorney, call Keegan, Tindal & Jaeger and schedule a free consultation about your case.

 Refusal Results in Automatic Penalties